Department of Creative Writing

 Susan Straight's Mecca was a finalist for the Kirkus Prize and named a Top Ten California Book of the Year by the New York Times and one of the best books of 2022 by NPR, the Washington Post and the Los Angeles Times.

-Juan Felipe Herrera was a recent recipient of the Poetry Foundation’s Pegasus Award and the LARB/UCR lifetime achievement award.
+Juan Felipe Herrera was a recent recipient of the MacAuthur Foundation Fellowship, aka Genius Grant (2024), Poetry Foundation’s Pegasus Award/Ruth Lilly Poetry Prize (2022), the LARB/UCR lifetime achievement award (2021), and was a finalist for The Neustadt International Prize for Literature (2023).
 The Fresno Unified School District named its latest school Juan Felipe Herrera Elementary.

 Conversations With Steve Erickson has been published by the University Press of Mississippi as part of a series that includes Scott Fitzgerald, Ernest Hemingway, William Faulkner, James Baldwin, William Burroughs and Toni Morrison.